roydegeest/rakwireless-docs/docs/en-us/datasheet/rak7246g/electrical-characteristics.md

 In this section, different Electrical Characteristics of the RAK2246 are listed.
 Furthermore, details and other parameter ranges are available on request.

-::: tip Note
+::: tip 📝 NOTE
-:pencil: Stress exceeding of one or more of the limiting values listed under “**Absolute Maximum Ratings**” may cause permanent damage to the radio module.
+Stress exceeding of one or more of the limiting values listed under “**Absolute Maximum Ratings**” may cause permanent damage to the radio module.
 :::